charles-cao/SIK/README.md

-# SIK - Sparse Isolation Kernel
+# SIK - Simplified Isolation Kernel

-SIK is a Python library for anomaly and outlier detection that implements Boundary Kernel Isolation-based Nearest Neighbor Ensemble methods.
+SIK is a Python library for text anomaly and outlier detection that implements Simplified Isolation Kernel.
 This package offers efficient implementations with support for sparse matrices, GPU acceleration, and various detection modes.

 ## Features